Aligned-Design/aligned_postd_1125/ORCHESTRATION_IMPLEMENTATION.md

 ## Conclusion

-**Aligned-20AI now operates as a fully synchronized collaborative intelligence system** with three agents working in coordinated phases to generate on-brand content from strategic insights.
+**POSTD now operates as a fully synchronized collaborative intelligence system** with three agents working in coordinated phases to generate on-brand content from strategic insights.
 The orchestration infrastructure is production-ready with comprehensive testing (22/22 tests passing), complete audit trails, HITL safeguards, and accessibility compliance.

 The system is designed for easy iteration and learning - each cycle produces not just content, but measurable patterns and insights that inform the next cycle, creating a continuous improvement loop.